sewelltatwit/Trivia-Game/README.md

 **Deliverable**
 By the end of the semester we expect to have a fully functioning game that will allow users to connect between themselves and the server.

 **Plan**
 - [] 11/10/18 - We hope to have a working connection between two (possibly more) end users that can transmit messages.
 - [] 11/20/18 - We hope to have a game that works in practice
-- [] 11/25/18 - We hope to have a finished ìtrivia serverî that will handle messages sent to and from end users and eventually record them.
+- [] 11/25/18 - We hope to have a finished ‚Äútrivia server‚Äù that will handle messages sent to and from end users and eventually record them.
 - [] 12/1/19 - a working conection and game